Recent Legal Update

 Apply the Law

 When a North Carolina resident dies without a will, the home passes to the legal heirs under the intestate succession statutes, but that inheritance remains subject to valid estate claims and the costs of administration.
-A personal representative (administrator) appointed by the Clerk of Superior Court can collect assets, publish notice to creditors, and (when needed) sell real property using the estate administration process.
-In some situations—particularly when the estate consists mainly of real estate and there is no need to sell to pay debts—formal administration may be avoidable, but the sale still must be structured to protect against creditor and title problems.
+A personal representative (administrator) appointed by the Clerk of Superior Court can collect assets, publish notice to creditors, and (when needed) use the estate administration process for real property.
+In some situations—particularly when the estate consists mainly of real estate and there is no need to sell to pay debts—formal administration may be avoidable, but the sale still must be structured to satisfy N.C.
+Gen. Stat. § 28A-17-12 and to protect against creditor and title problems.

 Key Requirements